Syrian Communist Party (Political Bureau)

 - To focus on national, democratic, socio-economic and modernisation missions.
 And alliance with others on this basis.

-- Focus on laicism represented by the neutrality of the state towards religions, sects and political beliefs, and the fight against hegemony.
+- Focus on laicism represented by the neutrality of the state towards religions, sects and political beliefs, and to combat hegemony in all its forms.

 - To work on a capitalist and non-socialist stage, while maintaining state functions in strategic areas and defending the interests of the poor.